 The dead have risen and stalk the Earth!
 Whether it’s a viral plague or a divine intervention that caused it, we now have to deal with the shambling hordes.

-What to write: Scientific research into the cause and potential cure.
-Alternatively, deep theological implications of why the dead have risen.
+Ideas: Scientific research into the cause and potential cure.
+Theological implications of why the dead have risen.
+Ethical debates on post-mortem human rights.
 Focus on survival scenarios.

 What to avoid: “I can hear them.
 They’re coming…” Then everybody runs.
 Rinse and repeat.